 - You already carry a flashlight, but are not happy with it and are looking for something better.

-- You want to start carry a tactical LED flashlight, but don’t know which one will suit you.
+- You want to start carrying a tactical LED flashlight, but don’t know which one will suit you.

 - You can’t stop buying cool flashlights because you love gear!

 - You are buying a gift for someone.
 If this is you, you cannot go wrong with my recommended model!

 I was in category 1, but honestly I am also a card-carrying member of category 3!
 I recently changed to a completely different model and I will tell you what my issue was with my former light.

 Over the years I have used a couple of different flashlights for everyday carry, and I just moved to a new one which I think is the best pocket tactical flashlight available, at least for my purposes.
 There are definitely many fine tactical flashlight that I have not tried, and there are lots of excellent brands that are guaranteed to satisfy.
 Brands such as Surefire, Fenix, 5.11 and Maglite manufacture some of the best flashlights on the market.

 There really is no flashlight that is the absolute “best” because it all depends on what you are looking for in a pocket flashlight, and what you expect it to do for you.

 These are the things that I want in my search for a great flashlight and why:

 - Easy to Carry in a pocket.
 If it does not easily slip into my pocket, I may not always have it with me.